awsdocs/amazon-workspaces-administration-guide/doc_source/running-mode.md

 # Manage the WorkSpace Running Mode<a name="running-mode"></a>

-The *running mode* of a WorkSpaces determines its immediate availability and how you pay for it\.
+The *running mode* of a WorkSpace determines its immediate availability and how you pay for it\.
 You can choose between the following running modes when you create the WorkSpace:
 + **AlwaysOn** — Use when paying a fixed monthly fee for unlimited usage of your WorkSpaces\.
 This mode is best for users who use their WorkSpace full time as their primary desktop\.
 + **AutoStop** — Use when paying for your WorkSpaces by the hour\.
-With this mode, your WorkSpaces stop after a specified period of inactivity and the state of apps and data is saved\.
+With this mode, your WorkSpaces stop after a specified period of inactivity, and the state of apps and data is saved\.
 To set the automatic stop time, use **AutoStop Time \(hours\)**\.

   When possible, the state of the desktop is saved to the root volume of the WorkSpace\.
 The WorkSpace resumes when a user logs in, and all open documents and running programs return to their saved state\.